sharat87/prestige/docs/content/index.md

 GET http://httpbin.org/get?first=${firstName}&last=${lastName}
 ```

-Here, when we place the cursor on the GET line and hit <kbd>Ctrl+Enter</kbd>, Prestige first evaluates the Javascript
+Here, when we place the cursor on the GET line and hit ((Ctrl+Enter)), Prestige first evaluates the Javascript block,
-block, and then renders the GET request line as if it's a [template string][], with values from `this.data` in scope.
+and then renders the GET request line as if it's a [template string][], with values from `this.data` in scope.
+So, the
-So, the request that actually gets executed is the following:
+request that actually gets executed is the following:

 [template string]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals